Sharad Navratri

 - Ancient Tradition: Lighting Akhand Jyot in the Puja Room or Home Temple in your house during Navratri is part of ancient religious tradition and cultural heritage.

-- Maintain Positivity: Lighting Akhand Jyot in front of Goddess Durga during Navratri brings peace, prosperity and positive energy to the home and family.
+- Maintain Positivity: Lighting Akhand Jyot in front of Goddess Durga during Navratri brings peace, prosperity, and positive energy to the home and family.

 What are the Benefits of Lighting Akhand Jyot During Sharad Navratri?